wuminzhe/rails-template/README.md

+This rails template is forked from [dao42/rails-template](https://github.com/dao42/rails-template) but changing database dependencies to MySQL.

 # wuminzhe/rails-template

-This rails-template is forked from dao42 but changing database dependencies to MySQL.

 **wuminzhe/rails-template has supported the newest rails 6.0.0 project setup**